Edit on GitHub

 DVC can generate and render plots based on your project's data.
 A typical workflow is:

-4. Run experiments and compare the resulting plots.
+2. Run experiments and compare the resulting plots (the image below uses the VS Code Extension).

 guide plots intro compare